Bikram731/bik_marketing/README.md

 ### Market Basket Analysis

 - There are 15 association rules found with min_support=0.01 and min_lift=1.2.
-- Coffee has very high support, it appears in 47.8% of total orders.
 - Among 15 association rules above, coffee appears in 10/15 rules (67.7%).
 Although bread is the second most sold items (support=32.7%), it is not strongly associated with any other items.
 - When customers order toast (support=3.3%), more than 70% of them will also buy coffee.
 It's 1.47 times more than random.
 - Similarly, nearly 60% of customers who buy spanish brunch will buy coffee, it happens 1.25 times more than random.